BibleResearch/bibleresearch.github.io/content/posts/starting-point-hermenuetics.md

 ### Meaning in Language is Comprehensible

 When I speak about the comprehensibility of meaning in language, I would like to qualify what I am asserting.
 As I said earlier, I assert it is "possible, at least theoretically, to understand meaning through human language".
 I say "theoretically" because there may be practical concerns which interfere with our ability to derive meaning from language.
 For example, if I am talking with someone at a train station, I will not be able to understand that person if his/her voice is too quiet and I can't hear him/her (unless his/her body language is very clear, of course).
 If someone writes me a note but the note gets left in a pocket and sent through the washer and dryer, I will probably not be able to understand the meaning of the note because it will likely be crumpled and wadded beyond readability.
-Thus, there can be practical limitations which prevent the comprehensibility of language.<span style="color: red;">†</span> On the whole, however, I assert that the meaning of language is understandable.
+Thus, there can be practical limitations which prevent the comprehensibility of language.<sup>2</sup> On the whole, however, I assert that the meaning of language is understandable.

 <aside class="marginnote">
-  <span style="color: red;">†</span> - There is also the question of how clear the Bible is (a doctrine called the <a href="https://www.merriam-webster.com/dictionary/perspicuous">perspicuity</a> of scripture), but that is a discussion for another time.
+  <span class="noteNumber">2</span> - There is also the question of how clear the Bible is (a doctrine called the <a href="https://www.merriam-webster.com/dictionary/perspicuous" target="_blank">perspicuity</a> of scripture), but that is a discussion for another time.
 </aside>

 ## The Responsibility of the Individual and Local Communities